 - Length: 7.6 km

 - Average Width: 24 m

 This corridor goes south from the Leaside Transmission Station at Millwood and Overlea, following the Lower Don River to the Keating Channel, where it takes a couple turns in the Port Lands to reach the Shipping Channel opposite The Hearn and the Portlands Energy Centre.
-The corridor crosses 10 roads (1 arterial x4 + 3 additional arterial, 1 local, 5 bridges), 2 expressways and 2 expressway offramps, as well as 3 rail lines (one of them x3).

 This corridor is already naturalized with significant woody vegetation north of River Street, and parallels the existing Lower Don River Trail.
 South of this point, the corridor abuts roads and rails, and at one point stands in the middle of Commissioners Road.
 Therefore, opportunities for Meadoway treatments are limited.
 However, there are plans by Waterfront Toronto to create a stormwater channel under the hydro towers along Commissioners Street, which is an interesting use of limited space.